 A Friendship for Today, by Patricia C. McKissack.
 Rosemary, who is black, develops an unlikely friendship with mean Grace Hamilton, considered "white trash" by classmates, after school integration in 1955.
 Rosemary is a plucky character with wry observations on life and people and the book offers a great view of life in the 1950's.
 (Age 9-12)

 Let It Shine: Stories of Black Women Freedom Fighters, written by Andrea Davis Pinkney, illustrated by Stephen Alcorn.
 An engaging and inspiring look at the contributions of 10 women from former slave and abolitionist Sojourner Truth to the first black congresswoman, Shirley Chisholm.
 Pinkney tells the stories of Harriet Tubman, Rosa Parks, Fannie Lou Hamer, and others - stories of hardship and struggle, determination and strength.
 Alcorn's beautiful and exciting oil painting illustrations bring life to each story.
-This is a good read aloud for kindergarten and young school-age children.
+This is a good read aloud for kindergarten and young school-age children that provides background and history of why we celebrate Black History Month.
 (Ages 8-12)

-Below are additional good choices about African American lives, history, and culture:
+Below are additional children's book recommendations about African American lives, history, and culture: